Maorazr/popcorn-palace/Instructions.md

 ---

 ## Testing
-To run the tests, simply execute:
+To **run all tests**, simply execute:
 ```bash
 ./mvnw clean test
 ```
 (or `mvn clean test` if you have Maven installed).

+If you’ve already done `mvn clean install`, your tests have also been run.

 ---